ethanKletschke/TSX-Portfolio-App/README.md

 Input four text values, store it internally as an object, and sort the objects by one of the four text values.

+### Hash Map Responses (WIP)

+A hash map with predefined values which uses "response codes" to output information (subject to heavy changes).